-Vehicular and bus accidents, fire, When these emergencies do occur, the campus security and acts of violence, bomb threats, those responsible for services (faculty, staff, drivers, boat chemical spills, flooding, landslides, operators, student activities staff and residence hall staff) will tsunami, incidents during off campus be the first responders.
-Because these emergencies do not activities (such as picnics and field allow preparation time it is essential that the campus security trips) officers, staff and faculty involved are well trained and prepared to respond instantly.
+When these emergencies do occur, the campus security and those responsible for services (faculty, staff, drivers, boat operators, student activities staff and residence hall staff) will be the first responders.
+Because these emergencies do not allow preparation time it is essential that the campus security officers, staff and faculty involved are well trained and prepared to respond instantly.
 Having regular drills and training in the areas of first aid, evacuation and rescue skills are highly recommended to ensure that attempts to protect lives are carried out in their best of ability.

 Emergencies Allowing Time to Respond Comments Storms and tsunamis Emergency such as typhoons, tsunamis and tropical storms are often predicted before hazardous conditions begin, which allows time for preparation.
 In this case the activation of the Emergency Management Team (EMT) is practical.
 Necessary shelter for resident students The gym practice court has been designated as the shelter for all resident students.
 The EMT shall determine when it is appropriate and save to relocate students from the residence halls to the gym practice court.
-Necessary shelter for members of the public When approved by the president or his designee, the college may accommodate the public in designated areas.
+Necessary shelter for members of the public When approved by the president or his • designee, the college may accommodate the public in designated areas.
 These shelters may include ground floor of classroom building "B" except for the computer lab.
-The building "B" second and Building "A" second floor rooms A202 and A203 may be used if the EMT deems it is safe for sheltering Necessary shelter for college family members College faculty and staff assigned for duty , , , during the emergency may shelter their families at the college.
-When designate rooms are occupied the MITC viewing rooms 1 &2 and the gym game rooms may be used for sheltering college staff family members. conege start farmy members.
+The building "B" second and Building "A" second floor rooms A202 and A203 may be used if the EMT deems it is safe for sheltering Necessary shelter for college family members College faculty and staff assigned for duty , during the emergency may shelter their families at the college.
+When designate rooms are occupied the MITC viewing rooms 1 &2 and the gym game rooms may be used for sheltering college staff family members.